bbell03/behaviortrees/README.md

   #### Function(s) Implemented Include:
     * battery_check,
+      * inputs: blackboard object
+      * outputs: none
+      * functionality: Checks if the BATTERY_LEVEL attribute of blackboard is less than 30 and if so calls go_home, and in any case, subsequently calls the cleaning_function
     * go_home,
+      * inputs: blackboard object
+      * outputs: none
+      * functionality: If a HOME_PATH exists, the Roomba will navigate to its home location and subsequently call dock
     * dock,
+      * inputs: blackboard object
+      * outputs: none
+      * functionality: Makes call to battery charge
     * battery_charge,
+      * inputs: blackboard object
+      * outputs: none
+      * functionality: Saves BATTERY_LEVEL blackboard attribute to a variable, and ensures that BATTERY_LEVEL is 100 before returning
     * cleaning_function,
+      * inputs: blackboard object
+      * outputs: none
+      * functionality:
     * spot_check,
+      * inputs:
+      * outputs:
+      * functionality:
     * battery_deplete,
+      * inputs:
+      * outputs:
+      * functionality:
     * complete,
+      * inputs:
+      * outputs:
+      * functionality: